gsinclair/gsinclair.github.com/debuglog.markdown

 ### `trace`

-`trace` requires you to pass the binding with the `binding` method.
+`trace` emits the value of an expression.
+You are required to pass the binding with the `binding` method.

 The two following lines are equivalent:

 {% highlight ruby %}